tylerFowler/redux-remote-resource/README.md

 }
 ```

+### Other things to note
+- When using this library with rollup.js you must created a 'named export' for the `RemoteResource` symbol and register it in your rollup configuration as it will not detect the named exports from this library.

 ## TODO
+- [ ] Use rollup.js for building vs browserify
 - [ ] Write end-to-end middleware tests
 - [ ] Remove deps on polyfills, turn this package into a BYOP (Bring Your Own Polyfills) for everything *except* fetch
 - [ ] Add a cancellation feature exported as a dispatchable function